-It takes place simultaneously at a secondhand bookstore in Auckland and another in Toronto.
+It takes place simultaneously at a secondhand bookstore in Auckland and another location in Toronto.
 People on each side of the ocean take turns choosing lines from a favourite book that are typed by a scribe into a Google Doc.
 At the end of the event we will have created a new set of poems that exists somewhere between the two venues, a resonant whole spun from two halves.
 We will put them on this website and print them out for the walls.

 Come along.
 You will love it.
 Bring your favourite book.

 Presented as part of Techweek.
-More details on how it actually works coming soon.